ed-syspertec/Virtel/docs/manuals/virtel/Virtel460MG/messages.rst

 Meaning
     The DSA memory table is full and cannot store further entries.
 Memory diagnostics disabled.
 Action
-    Virtel contines but you should contact support support.
-Schedule a restart of Virtel.

-VIR0086E GETMAIN FAILED.
-MEMORY DSA DISABLED
-""""""""""""""""""""""""""""""""""""""""""""
-Module
-    	VIR0000
-Meaning
-    	Virtel was unable to GETMAIN storage “above the BAR” for the DSA table.
-Action
-    Increase MEMLIMIT= in the JCL to provide more “above the BAR” storage.
-Virtel continues but you should contact support if the problem continues.
-Suggest a default of MEMLIMIT=2G.
+    Virtel continues but you should contact support.

 VIR0089I VIRTEL RUNNING AUTHORIZED
 """"""""""""""""""""""""""""""""""